 This tour is with an English-speaking guide.
-The knowledgeable local guides will accompany you for the duration of your trip.
+The knowledgeable local guides or drivers will accompany you for the duration of your trip or where necessary.
 This vacation can be tailor-made to create a unique vacation for your individual requirements by travel experts with intimate knowledge of the destination.

 |Day 1:||Depart the UK with Malaysia Airlines and fly non-stop overnight to Kuala Lumpur.|

 |Day 2:||Land in Kuala Lumpur, then transfer into the city for one night.
 Time at leisure to explore the city for the afternoon.
 Overnight.|